Macrosomia Lawyer

 If a medical provider doesn’t properly address fetal macrosomia, the baby may sustain devastating injuries.
 When this happens, you have the right to pursue a case for just compensation due to a preventable birth injury.
 A macrosomia lawyer at Brown & Crouppen Law Firm can help determine whether you have a viable claim and help you pursue the compensation you deserve.

 For more than 40 years, our legal team has focused on giving injury victims and parents a voice.
-We have a team of seasoned litigators who bring determination and passion to every birth injury lawsuit.
+We have a team of seasoned litigators who bring determination and passion to each time we file a birth injury lawsuit in Missouri.
 We have secured over $1 billion in compensation earned for our clients.
-Call 800-536-4357 or fill out our online contact form today to schedule a free consultation with our St. Louis and Kansas City birth injury lawyers
+Call 800-536-4357 or fill out our online contact form today to schedule a free consultation with our St. Louis and Kansas City birth injury lawyers.

 What Is Fetal Macrosomia?